forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-8/README.md

 ## Dash - Jonathan Jonsson
-Short dash / long dash
+Short dash - can dash in any direction
+Sprint (or long dash) - Can sprint longer but only horizontally along the ground

 ## Shooting - Mattias Lönnqvist